Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Model Formulation

 \section{Model Formulation}

 Let $(\Omega, \mathcal{F}, \mathbb{F},\mathbb{P})$ be a complete filtered probability space where $\mathbb{F}:=\{\mathcal{F}_t\}$ is a right-continuous, $\mathbb{P}$-completed filtration.
-We consider an insurance group that includes a total of $N$ subsidiary business units and each business unit is managed independently within the group.
+We consider an insurance group consisting of $N$ subsidiary business units and each business unit is managed independently within the group.
 In particular, the decision maker in the present paper is the insurance group manager, who collects the premiums and contributes shares of the dividend for the whole group of subsidiaries.

-It is assumed henceforth that all subsidiaries have the same form of surplus processes with different drifts and insurance claim distributions.
-The pre-default surplus process $\hat{X}_i(t)$ for each subsidiary follows the diffusion-approximation of the classical Cram\'er-Lundberg model as
+After the pioneer work \cite{Ig}, the diffusion-approximation of the classical Cram\'er-Lundberg model has been popular in the study of optimal dividend and reinsurance thanks to its tractability and allowance of explicit control strategies, see among \cite{Em75}, \cite{Grand}, \cite{Asmu}, \cite{Choulli}, \cite{Gerber} and many others.
+Following their setting, it is assumed in this paper that all subsidiaries have the same form of surplus processes with different drifts and insurance claim distributions and the pre-default surplus process $\hat{X}_i(t)$ for each subsidiary satisfies the diffusion model that

 where constants $a_i>0$ and $b_i>0$ represent the mean and the volatility of the surplus process respectively, and each $W_i(t)$ is a standard $\mathbb{P}$-Brownian motion.
 For $1\leq i,j\leq N$, the correlation coefficient between $W_i$ and $W_j$ is denoted by the constant $-1\leq \rho_{ij}\leq 1$ and the correlation coefficient matrix is denoted by $\Sigma=(\rho_{ij})_{N\times N}$.
-From a practical point of view, this model covers correlated insurance claims from different subsidiaries including scenarios that some subsidiaries are running product lines that depend on other product lines and some subsidiaries serve certain overlapping customers.
+The model covers correlated insurance claims from different subsidiaries including possible scenarios that some subsidiaries are running product lines that depend on other product lines and some subsidiaries serve certain overlapping customers.